 The thought of having a dog worm transfer to any human let alone anyone in your family is cause for concern, however, it is really the disease caused by the dog worm that one should consider.

-With 54% of American households in the U.S. have dogs as family members and 84% of those millennials it is important to consider whether dog worms can transfer to humans and if, so the disease they cause.
+With 54% of American households in the U.S. have dogs as family members and 84% of those millennials it is important to consider whether dog worms can transfer to humans and if so, the disease they cause.
 Here at The Popular Pets, we know dogs are the most popular pet in America for good reason and also know that with proper management a healthy and fun environment can be had by all.

 What is a Zoonotic Disease?

 According to the CDC a zoonotic disease is a disease spread between animals and people.
 Certain zoonotic diseases are caused by parasites or worms but zoonotic diseases can also be caused by viruses, bacteria, and fungi.
-The symptoms of a zootonic disease vary, certain people with zoonotic infections can be very sick with diarrhea, muscle aches, and fever but some people have no symptoms and do not ever get sick.
+The symptoms of a zoonotic disease vary, certain people with zoonotic infections can be very sick with diarrhea, muscle aches, and fever but some people have no symptoms and do not ever get sick.

 Pets can carry and pass parasites to people which can lead to a zoonotic disease.
-Young animals, such as puppies and kittens, are more likely to be infected with roundworms and hookworms which are transferable to humans.
+Young animals, such as puppies and kittens, are more likely to be infected with roundworms and hookworms which are transferable to humans. and each other.

 Do Dog Worms Transfer to Humans?